Why is Friends of Family Farmers launching a membership program?

 To do that, Friends of Family Farmers needs to mobilize a far larger and more diverse base of supporters who’ll speak up and act on behalf of family farms.

-And that’s where FoFF’s new farmer membership program comes in as both a source of steady financial support and as a tool through which to mobilize family farmers.
+And that’s where FoFF’s new membership program comes in as both a source of steady financial support and as a tool through which to mobilize family farmers and the eaters who support them.

 Didn’t you already have a membership program?